isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Selection Criteria.md

 <p>•Interest and passion
 <br>Applicants should demonstrate a keen interest in and passion for their
 respective talent areas.
-A clear and genuine aspiration in a field related to their talent area is an advantage.</p>
+A clear and genuine aspiration in a field related to their talent area is an advantage.
-<p>•Talent and aptitude
+<br>•Talent and aptitude
 <br>Applicants should demonstrate evidence of talent and/or aptitude in their
-talent area.</p>
+talent area.
-<p>•Conduct and attitude for learning
+<br>•Conduct and attitude for learning
 <br>Applicants should demonstrate a positive attitude for learning and demeanour.
-Applicants should be able to demonstrate evidence of good conduct in school.</p>
+Applicants should be able to demonstrate evidence of good conduct in school.
-<p>Over the course of the exercise, the following will be taken into consideration
+<br>Over the course of the exercise, the following will be taken into consideration
 in the evaluation of the DSA applications:</p>
 <p>•Evidence of participation and/or achievement in competitions, exhibitions,
 VIA projects, etc. relevant to applicant’s talent area
 <br>•Evidence of learning attitude and/or disposition
 <br>•Letters of recommendation / references (if any)
 <br>•Interview performance
-<br>•Aptitude test / audition performance</p>
+<br>•Aptitude test / audition performance
-<p>•For Art, portfolio of artworks</p>
+<br>•For Art, portfolio of artworks</p>
 <p>The detailed requirements and criteria for the respective areas of talent
 are given below:
 <br>